lsphillips/crumble/README.md

 ## Usage

-This module is bundled using the Univeral Module Definition (UMD).

-It can be imported as an ES module:
+This module can be treated as an ES module:

 ``` js
 import * as crumble from 'crumble';